-Cockroaches are some of the most feared pests living in Eastern TN.
+Cockroaches are some of the most feared pests living in East Tennessee.
 Although they aren’t the most dangerous insects living in the region, they are certainly some of the most disgusting and persistent.
 A cockroach infestation can be quite difficult to find the source of and even more difficult to put a stop to.
 If you believe the pests in your home are cockroaches, you’ll want to be sure, because a few regional pests are easily confused for roaches and the protocol to control them is different.
 To learn more about bugs that look like roaches, read on for advice from Johnson Pest Control!

 What You Need to Know About Roaches